castorini/anserini/src/main/python/segment_collection/README.md

 - `--tokenize {tokenizing function to call}`
 - `--raw` if raw text to be used instead of transformed body contents

+An example run with Robust04 sentencing can be found [here](example/example.md).

 ### Python-Java Bridging

 `collection_iterator.py` replicates `IndexCollection` logic for iterating over collections and generating Lucene documents with: